xddq/nodejs-typescript-modern-starter/README.md

 .git-hooks/pre-commit .git/hooks/pre-commit`.
 For windows you need to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to use this.
 - Use the node version specified in .nvmrc `nvm install && nvm use`
-- Install dependencies `npm i -g yarn && yarn --immutable`
+- Install dependencies `npm i -g yarn && yarn`
 - You're done🎉 What about you try running the tests?
 Run `yarn test`.
 See the section below for all available commands together with their explanation.